fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 ## Schedule a migration

-To schedule a migration, you must create a schedule policy.
+To schedule a migration, you must create a schedule policy or a namespaced schedule policy.
+The `NamespacedSchedulePolicy` is namespace-scoped while `SchedulePolicy` is cluster-scoped.

 ### Create a schedule policy